dipanshuupadhyay123/Binary_Search/README.md

 # Binary_Search
-search element in array using binary search
+search element in array using binary search.